No Introductory course (a course numbered 400 through 419) may be substituted for any other course at any level.

 - Complete all graduate courses and requirements listed in the designated degree program.

-- Earn a grade of C- or better in all courses beyond the introductory courses of the designated degree program.
+- Earn a grade of C- or better in all courses of the designated degree program.

 - Maintain a cumulative GPA of 2.5 or higher.